zkMonk/zkm-election-voting/README.md

 - Follow the instructions above for the example programs to generate a proof and a verifier.sol that can then be callsed from the contracts/src/ElectionVoting.sol `verify` function.

 - Add unit test cases

+- Get the `Rust project - latest` and `Clippy` jobs in .github/workflows/ci.yml working.
+These jobs were part of the forked [zkm-project-template](https://github.com/hswopeams/zkm-project-template/tree/main) repo and worked at one time.

 - Update the README